Cold dark matter

 In cosmology and physics, cold dark matter (CDM) is a hypothetical type of dark matter.
-According to the current standard model of cosmology, Lambda-CDM model, approximately 27% of the universe is dark matter and 68% is dark energy, with only a small fraction being the ordinary baryonic matter that composes stars, planets, and living organisms.
-Cold refers to the fact that the dark matter moves slowly compared to the speed of light, while dark indicates that it interacts very weakly with ordinary matter and electromagnetic radiation.
-Proposed candidates for CDM include weakly interacting massive particles, primordial black holes, and axions.
+According to the current Standard Model of cosmology, Lambda-CDM model, approximately 27% of the universe is dark matter and 68% is dark energy, with only a small fraction being the ordinary baryonic matter that composes stars, planets, and living organisms.
+Cold refers to the fact that the dark matter moves slowly compared to the speed of light, giving it a vanishing equation of state.
+Dark indicates that it interacts very weakly with ordinary matter and electromagnetic radiation.
+Proposed candidates for CDM include weakly interacting massive particles, primordial black holes, and axions, as well as most flavors of neutrinos.

 History

 The theory of cold dark matter was originally published in 1982 by James Peebles; while the warm dark matter picture was proposed independently at the same time by J. Richard Bond, Alex Szalay, and Michael Turner; and George Blumenthal, H. Pagels, and Joel Primack.

 A review article in 1984 by Blumenthal, Sandra Moore Faber, Primack, and Martin Rees developed the details of the theory.